Sliman Mansour: Life and career

 In 1988 he made a series of four paintings on destroyed Palestinian villages, the four villages being Yibna, Yalo, Imwas and Bayt Dajan.

-He is a co-author of the book Both Sides of Peace: Israeli and Palestinian Political Poster Art, published in 1998 by the Contemporary Art Museum with University of Washington Press.
-Mansour is the author of two books on traditional Palestinian clothing and embroidery.
+He was a co-author of the book Both Sides of Peace: Israeli and Palestinian Political Poster Art, published in 1998 by the Contemporary Art Museum with University of Washington Press.
+Mansour wrote two books on traditional Palestinian clothing and embroidery.

 Mansour contributed extensively to the development of an infrastructure for the fine arts in Palestine.
 He taught at numerous cultural institutions and universities, including Al-Quds University.
 He was the head of the League of Palestinian Artists from 1986 to 1990.
 In 1994, Mansour co-founded al-Wasiti Art Center in East Jerusalem.
-He is a member of the Founding Board of Directors of the International Academy of Art Palestine, established in 2004.
+He was a member of the Founding Board of Directors of the International Academy of Art Palestine, established in 2004.

+He was a contributing artist to the I Witness Silwan art installation in East Jerusalem.

+Mansour died in Jerusalem on 24 August 2026, at the age of 79, having been treated at Makassed Hospital for a long illness.
+A funeral was held two days later at St. Peter's Anglican Church in his native Birzeit, where his body was buried.